Maverick is a Marvel character with ties with the X-Men.

 Maverick had to walk away, his incurable condition continuing to slowly kill him.

-The next chapter has the rest of the pre-Agent Zero history, the Personality and Description sections, the stats, etc..
+The next chapter has the rest of the pre-Agent Zero history, the Personality and Description sections, the game stats, etc..

 Source of Character: Various X-titles and his own series.